Cyber security analyst

 Employers

 Cyber security professionals are employed by a variety of organisations across both the public and private sector.
-You may be working on the security of your organisation and/or offering security services or consultancy to other companies.
+You may be working on the security of the organisation you work for or offering security services or consultancy to other companies.

 Look for job vacancies at:

-Where no suitable job is advertised, you can make a speculative application to a company using a CV and cover letter.
-Seek support from your careers service and, ideally, have your application checked before sending it off.
+Where no suitable job is advertised, you can make a speculative application.
+Make sure you tailor your CV and cover letter to the company you are applying to and seek support from your careers service.

 Professional development